microsoft/language-server-protocol/_specifications/lsp/3.18/language/codeAction.md

 export interface CodeAction {

 	/**
-	 * A short, human-readable, title for this code action.
+	 * A short, human-readable title for this code action.
 	 */
 	title: string;